semuconsulting/PyGPSClient/README.md

 ### User Privileges

-To access the serial port on most linux platforms, you will need to be a member of the `tty` and `dialout` groups.
+To access the serial port on most Linux platforms, you will need to be a member of the `tty` and `dialout` groups.
 Other than this, no special privileges are required.

 ### 1. Install using pip